nsaylan/cohort-7-21/aws/projects/Project-503-Capstone-Project-Blog-Page-App-(Django)-on-AWS-Environment/Readme_solution_student.md

 Bucket Name : www.<YOUR DNS NAME>
 Region      : N.Virginia
 Block all public access : Unchecked
-Please keep other settings as they are
+Please keep other settings as are
 ```
 - create bucket